 In the spring when your blooms are opening and weather warms to 50F/10C, set up the cedar bee house.
-Place the 24-hole reusable wood tray (8mm) for mason bees, lightly apply InvitaBee Plus+ to the front of the wood tray and set your mason bee cocoons on top and towards the back.
+Place the 35 spring natural reeds (8mm) for mason bees, lightly apply InvitaBee Plus+ to the front of the reeds and set your mason bee cocoons on top and towards the back.
 Clayey mud is vital to mason bee nesting.
 If needed, add Mason Bee Mud Mix to a hole in the ground within 25ft of your bee house.

-When all female mason bees are done nesting, remove the filled nesting tray and store with open end facing up in the BeeGuard Bag.
+When all female mason bees are done nesting, remove the filled reeds and store with the open end facing up in the BeeGuard Bag.
 Store over the summer in an unheated garage or shed.

 Summer leafcutter bees fly best with consistent 75F/24C and above.
-Place 39-hole reusable wood tray (6mm) for leafcutter bees into bee house, lightly apply InvitaBee Spray for Leafcutter Bees to the front of the wood trays and set your leafcutter bee cocoons on top and towards the back.
+Place the 35 summer natural reeds (6mm) for leafcutter bees into bee house, lightly apply InvitaBee Spray for Leafcutter Bees to the front of the reeds and set your leafcutter bee cocoons on top and towards the back.

 Summer leafcutter bee activity will stop when the fall weather cools to below 60F/15C.
-Remove the filled nesting tray and store with open end facing up in the BeeGuard Bag.
+Remove the filled reeds and store with the open end facing up in the BeeGuard Bag.
 Store over the winter in an unheated garage or shed.

 Harvest your spring mason bee cocoons in the fall between October and December.
 Store mason bee cocoons in the HumidiBee container in your fridge.
 Harvest your summer leafcutter cocoons next spring, around the time that you set out your mason bee cocoons.